alankent/OrdinaryCartoonMaker/README.md

 * Add parts to the scene (for grouping a series of shots)
 * Add shots to scenes with the choice of camera to use
 * Add characters to shots creating animation tracks for the characters
-* Animate charactesr in shots, including dialog captions (I don't use real voice tracks... yet)
+* Animate characters in shots, including dialog captions (I don't use real voice tracks... yet)

 ## Sequences